 Greek cuisine is rarely sophisticated or pretentious.
 It’s simple, flavourful and delicious!
 I could live on tzatziki with pita, fried calamari or mussels saganaki.
 Usually, when we go to Thassos we have our favorite restaurants that we have to check off the list, but this time we explored a little and I was pleasantly surprised.

 1. Giorgo’s Tavern (George’s Tavern) – Limenaria

 We probably had our best dinner here.
 It’s quite popular on Trip Advisor, so it’s best to either book a table in advance or go earlier.
-We went at 6 and it was perfect.
+We went around 6 p.m. and it was perfect.
 Although it doesn’t look like much, just a regular blue tavern, with traditional dishes, George’s Tavern is a delight.

 I loved that it played Greek music so slowly in the background.
 It made for a very relaxed atmosphere, with people talking to each other without having to raise their voices in order to cover the music.

 This trip we opted to choose several starters and one main dish to share in order to sample more options.
 At George’s Tavern, we went for the usual tzatziki, grilled bread with olive oil and oregano and a Greek salad.
 To these, we added fried calamari, served with chips – absolutely delicious and grilled cheese.
 The cheese wasn’t necessarily my favorite, but my boyfriend loved it, so it really depends on what you crave at the moment.